rb81/slabmo/README.md

 4. Place `Slabmo.nnwtheme` into that folder,
 5. Select 'Slabmo' from the theme selector.

+## License

+This project is licensed under the Creative Commons Zero v1.0 Universal License - see the [LICENSE](LICENSE) file for details.

 ## Transparency Disclaimer

 [ai.collaboratedwith.me](https://ai.collaboratedwith.me) in creating this project.